projectcapsule/capsule/docs/operator/references.md

     <key>: <value>
 ```

+> NB:
+> While Capsule just enforces the annotation `scheduler.alpha.kubernetes.io/node-selector` at namespace level,
+> the `nodeSelector` field in the pod template is under the control of the default _PodNodeSelector_ enabled
+> on the Kubernetes API server using the flag `--enable-admission-plugins=PodNodeSelector`.

 Please, see how to [Assigning Pods to Nodes](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/) documentation.

-The tenant owner is not allowed to change or remove the annotation from the namespace.
+The tenant owner is not allowed to change or remove the annotation above from the namespace.

 ### spec.namespaceQuota
-Field `namespaceQuota` specify the maximum number of namespaces allowed for that tenant.
+Field `namespaceQuota` specifies the maximum number of namespaces allowed for that tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1